ICCB-Cologne/medicc2/README.md

 For more information see the accompanying publication [Whole-genome doubling-aware copy number phylogenies for cancer evolution with MEDICC2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02794-9).
 # What is this branch?

-This branch contains one additional flag called "--all-possible-ancestors" that when set returns all ancestral sequence of internal nodes.
+This branch contains one additional flag called "--all-possible-ancestors" that when set returns all ancestral sequence (or the first random --max-ancestors) internal nodes.

 It is important to note that this flag does not affect plotting, the result plots will be the same as the master branch.